satya954/DevOps-Tools-QA/Ansible.md

 1. Why Ansible?

- .
-With its agentless approach, YAML-based playbooks, and Python dependencies, Ansible is a game-changer for:
+Ans:  With its agentless approach, YAML-based playbooks, and Python dependencies, Ansible is a game-changer for:
    .
 Server Provisiong
    .
 Configuration management
    .
 Application Deployment
    .
 Continous Delivery and Orcherstration.

 1️⃣ What is Ansible?
+.
 An open-source tool for automation, known for its simplicity and agentless architecture.

 2️⃣ Setting Up Master & Worker Nodes:
 Step-by-step instructions to configure Ansible on multiple servers, including SSH key setup and hosts file configuration.